Housing supply (Adur)

 - Strategic Housing Land Availability Assessment (SHLAA) Methodology - August 2020 - Appendices 1 and 2 (100KB)

-Responses Received in respect of the Call for Sites 2020 are currently being assessed and an updated SHLAA will be published in December 2020.
+Responses received in respect of the Call for Sites 2020 are currently being assessed and an updated SHLAA will be published in early 2021.

 The Council undertook a 'Call for Sites' in early 2020.

 The SHLAA will be updated as part of the Council's Annual Monitoring Report.
 The latest SHLAA update can be viewed below:

 The SHLAA will be updated annually in December as part of the Councils Annual Monitoring Report.
 The SHLAA 2019 Update can be viewed below:

 The SHLAA will be updated annually in December as part of the Councils Annual Monitoring Report.
 The SHLAA 2018 Update can be viewed below:

 The SHLAA will be updated annually in December as part of the Councils Annual Monitoring Report.
 The SHLAA 2017 Update can be viewed below:

 The SHLAA will be updated annually in December (with a 1st April base date) as part of the Council's Annual Monitoring Report.

 However, the Adur Local Plan will be examined for its soundness by an independent Inspector, commencing 31st January 2017.
 In order to provide the most up to date position on all SHLAA sites, the Adur SHLAA 2016 Update has a base date of 31st October 2016.
 This document can be viewed below: